Bereaved families call for national inquiry into England’s maternity services

 Families whose babies have died or been harmed at the hands of the NHS have come together to call for a full statutory inquiry into England’s maternity services.

-Donna Ockenden, who led the review at Shrewsbury and Telford, is currently leading an independent review of maternity services at the Nottingham University Hospitals NHS Trust.

-Parents in Leicester have also called for an independent review into its maternity units following the deaths of their babies.
+Parents in Leicester have also recently called for an independent review of its maternity units following the deaths of their babies.

 Now, the Maternity Safety Alliance has written to Mr Barclay setting out the case for a national inquiry.

-It is signed by parents including Emily Barley, whose daughter Beatrice died in 2022 at Barnsley Hospital after staff mistakenly monitored her heart rate instead of the baby’s.
+It is signed by parents, including Emily Barley, whose daughter Beatrice died in 2022 at the Barnsley Hospital after staff mistakenly monitored her heart rate instead of the baby’s.

 The letter is also signed by Jack and Sarah Hawkins, who were instrumental in bringing failings at Nottingham University Hospitals NHS Trust to light following the death of their daughter, Harriet; and national patient safety campaigner James Titcombe, whose son Joshua died at Morecambe Bay.